sigmod/sqlpp/document.md

 ##### <a id="Variable_references">Variable References

-    VariableRef ::= <VARIABLE>|<QuotedString>
+    VariableReference ::= <VARIABLE>|<QuotedString>
     <VARIABLE>  ::= <LETTER> (<LETTER> | <DIGIT> | "_" | "$")*
     <LETTER>    ::= ["A" - "Z", "a" - "z"]

 A variable in SQL++ can be bound to any legal ADM value.
 A variable reference refers to the value to which an in-scope variable is bound.
-(E.g., a variable binding may originate from one of the `FROM` or `LET` clauses of a SELECT statement or from an input parameter in the context of an SQL++ function body.)
+(E.g., a variable binding may originate from one of the `FROM`, `WITH` or `LET` clauses of a SELECT statement or from an input parameter in the context of a function body.)

 ##### Examples